 For other researchers and scholar-practitioners interested in furthering our knowledge on transgender students, please check out my #TransHESA initiative.

-I am currently working on three projects: my thesis study about use of campus resources and support for gender transition, an article on LGBTQ digital campus climate at community colleges (with Dr. Jason Taylor and Kari Dockendorff), and a chapter on "fit" and trans professionals (with CJ Venable and Nick Thuot).
+I am currently working on two projects: 1) further analysis of the data from my thesis study about use of campus resources and support for gender transition and 2) a chapter on "fit" and trans professionals (with CJ Venable and Nick Thuot).

 Academic Conference Presentations